bddjr/nginx-proxy-docs-for-mcsm/english/https.md

 ***
 # Configure HTTPS reverse proxy

-> If you only need HTTP reverse proxy, please refer to [Configure HTTP Reverse Proxy](http.md)
 > If you need to merge ports, please refer to [Configure HTTPS Reverse Proxy and Merge Ports](https-merge-ports.md)
 > If you need to use port 443, it is recommended to refer to [Configure HTTPS reverse proxy for port 443 on the same host](443.md)
 > This article was not written by an official developer of MCSManager.